InformaticsGenomicMedicine/DraftCoreDataModel/src/fhircibuild/README.md

 While this version of the MolecularDefinition resource covers most aspects outlined in the [**MolecularDefinition resource** from the FHIR CI-Build](https://build.fhir.org/branches/cg-im-moldef_work_in_progress_2/moleculardefinition.html), the `cytobandLocation` attribute is not yet included and will be added in a future update.
 This implementation allows you to create and manipulate MolecularDefinition FHIR resources in Python and aligns with the evolving FHIR specification.

-**Disclaimer**: The MolecularDefinition resource is currently under development in the FHIR CI-Build and may change as the specification evolves.
-Similarly, this Python implementation is subject to change as the FHIR resource and project requirements continue to evolve.
-This project provides a demonstration of the current version.
+**Disclaimer**: The MolecularDefinition resource and its Python implementation are subject to change as development progresses.
+This project showcases the current version.

 ## Project Goals